 In our time, white supremacy bearers stand down and stand by the crosses of black people in America, intentionally undetermined to hear their theological cries.
-When black people say black lives matter, they want to hear all lives matter.
+When black people say black lives matter, they hear, only black lives matter.
 When black people call for the state to be nonviolent, they hear violence.
 When Kaepernick called for justice, they heard disrespect.
 When black people say defund the police, they hear chaos and destruction.
 "Eloi, Eloi, lama sabachtani?"

 The prophetic thrust of Cone's unapologetic black theology is rooted in his understanding of liberation.
 Cone's liberation "means that no one could deprive you of your dignity, your right to be black and free, no matter what white people did to you."
 How might this freedom inform theology in the face of the current manifestations of white supremacy and its death-dealing consequences?
 Cone's theological challenge in the wake of Antichrist theologies requires a radical freedom to unmask and defund white supremacy.
+Cone's challenge calls for a defunding of white theology.